ec-jrc/jeolib-jiplib/doc/jiplib.rst

 Note:
     Supported GDAL output formats are restricted to those that support creation (see http://www.gdal.org/formats_list.html#footnote1)
-    The image data is kept in memory (unlike using method :py:func:`Jim.close`)
+    The image data is kept in memory (unlike using method :py:func:`Jim:close`)

 Example: